djsuperchief/windows_to_linux/README.md

 Deep Rock Galactic Survivor was a game I use my Xbox One controller for and I wanted to check the system picked it up.
 With absolutly no configuration it worked perfectly.

 ### In Depth Test
 I launched Heros Of The Storm to do a couple of rounds in that with a friend.
 On average I was getting around 200 FPS and very little system drain.
 Nothing untoward and the game ran perfectly.

+## Game Test 30 Jul 2025
+### Starship Troopers: Extermination
+I managed to get into two games with friends and both of them ended up with me having to terminate the process.
+The game didn't crash but it equally wasn't responding either.
+Someone else that was playing at the time was also running the same distribution as me so the problem is unlikely to be Linux.
+Starship Troopers is known to be a bit of a buggy mess and it's not like I haven't had it crash on Windows _many_ times before.
+It could be that I need to have that game use a different version of Proton.
+I'll continue testing this but I genuinely don't think this is a Linux issue.

+### Deep Rock Galactic
+Not a single issue and I experienced a much higher framerate that on Windows.
+No drops in frames and no issues with gameplay.
+Controls all moved over with the game when I downloaded it.
+Thoroughly enjoyed playing with friends, i'll take this as a big win.

 ## Lessons Learned